Sabres 'French Connection' winger Rene Robert hospitalized

 The 72-year-old Robert has a home in Florida but maintains numerous ties to Buffalo, where he remains active in charitable endeavors.

 Acquired by the Sabres in a trade that sent Eddie Shack to Pittsburgh in 1972, Robert went on to round out one of the most productive lines in NHL history.
-Robert played right wing alongside center Rick Martin and Hockey Hall of Famer Gilbert Perreault on a line that earned its nickname because all three players were from Quebec.
+Robert played right wing alongside left wing Rick Martin and Hockey Hall of Fame center Gilbert Perreault on a line that earned its nickname because all three players were from Quebec.

 Robert scored a career-high 40 goals twice during his seven-plus seasons in Buffalo.